Social Media: | Twitter,

 I lead the Hydrological Status and Reporting Group at CEH, which comprises scientists working on hydrological data management, hydrological monitoring and seasonal forecasting, analysis of past hydrological change and appraisal of future climate change impacts.

 Much of my work surrounds the analysis and exploitation of datasets on the UK National River Flow Archive (NRFA), the UK’s principal archive of hydrometric data.
-I lead the National Hydrological Monitoring Programme, which appraises current hydrological conditions in the UK through monthly Hydrological Summaries and also reports on major hydrological events (e.g. the winter 2013/14 floods).
+I lead the National Hydrological Monitoring Programme, which appraises current hydrological conditions in the UK through monthly Hydrological Summaries and also reports on major hydrological events (e.g. the 2018 drought and the 2020 floods).
 I contribute to the Hydrological Outlook for the UK, in partnership with other CEH scientists and a host of external organisations.

 One of my main research interests is the investigatation of hydrological trends, to assess the evidence for climate change and other impacts on river flows in the UK and Europe.
 I have published extensively in this field and authored a recent synthesis of the evidence for climate-driven river flow trends in the UK.